Indian labour law refers to laws regulating employment in India. There are over fifty national laws and many more state-level laws.

 Every person engaged in the State in any profession, trade, calling or employment specified in the First Schedule, shall be liable to pay professional tax at the rate specified.

-Andhra Pradesh Shops & Establishment Act, 1988
+Telangana Shops & Establishment Act, 1988

 Employee Provident Fund Act